necromuralist/student_intervention/student_intervention/training_and_evaluating.rst

 The predicted output for the features is created by taking an average of the predictions given by the trees.

 Random forests, like decision trees, can be used for either classification or regression, but the trade-off for their improved accuracy is that the ensemble is not as directly interpretable as the individual decision trees are.
-Decision Trees, and thus Random Forests, don't assume linear separability and can perform better than linear models when the data isn't linearly separable, but may not do as well in the cases where the linear model is appropriate (James G. et al., 2013).
+Decision Trees, and thus Random Forests, don't assume linear separability and can perform better than linear models when the data isn't linearly separable, but may not do as well in the cases where the linear model is appropriate (James G. et al., 2013), thus, given the number of variables I thought that it might be more effective on this data set in the event that Logistic Regression cannot model the data well.

 K-Nearest Neighbors
 ~~~~~~~~~~~~~~~~~~~